Asterisk4Magisk/Xray4Magisk/README.md

 Download the module zip from [Release](https://github.com/Asterisk4Magisk/Xray4Magisk/releases) and install it via [Magisk](https://github.com/topjohnwu/Magisk)

 This module does not contain binaries such as [Xray-core](https://github.com/XTLS/Xray-core), When installing, the relevant files are downloaded automatically.
-If your network has poor access to Github, please consider using a network proxy.
+If your network has poor access to Github, please consider using a network proxy or choose not install core online.

-You can configure the `xrayhelper.yml` inside, to choose core.

 ## Config